 With convenient appointment times and affordable prices, Mayfair Diagnostics provides fast access to computed tomography (CT) and magnetic resonance imaging (MRI) services.
 We have been offering community MRI services in Calgary since 1999, and CT services since 2002.

-Our experienced team uses state-of-the-art technology and expertise in a variety of areas (neuroradiology, breast, body, cardiac/chest, and musculoskeletal imaging) to ensure a fast, accurate, sub-specialized diagnostic report.
+Our experienced team uses state-of-the-art technology and expertise in a variety of areas (neuroradiology, breast, body, cardiac/chest, musculoskeletal, etc.) to ensure a fast, accurate, sub-specialized diagnostic report.

 CT and MRI scans are ordered when more detail is needed based on results of other studies, when the cause of symptoms is unclear during a physical exam or when an asymptomatic patient has increased risk of certain disease.
 A patient’s medical and family history, risk factors, and type and duration of symptoms, all affect a referring physician’s decision on which type of imaging is appropriate.